-(i.) a one for two reverse stock split of the Company's common shares will be consummated simultaneously with the effectiveness of the registration statement and prior to the completion of the offering.
+(i.) the Company effected a one for two reverse stock split of its common shares on September 14, 2006.
 All share and per share amounts related to common shares, options and warrants included in these consolidated financial statements and notes to consolidated financial statements have been restated to reflect the reverse stock split.
 The conversion ratios of the Company's Series A through E Stock, Series AA Stock, Series BB Stock and Series CC Stock have also been adjusted to reflect the reverse stock split;

-(ii.) the Company will record a charge to net income (loss) attributable to common stockholders of approximately \$85,300 related to the accretion of fair value of Series A through E Stock upon conversion simultaneously with the effectiveness of the registration statement; and
+(ii.) the Company will record a charge to net income (loss) attributable to common stockholders of approximately \$85,300 (assuming the initial public offering is priced at \$13.50 per share) related to the accretion of fair value of Series A through E Stock upon conversion simultaneously with the closing of the Company's initial public offering; and

-(iii.) the Company will reserve 4,000 shares of common stock initially available for issuance under its 2006 Long-Term Stock Incentive Plan which will become effective simultaneously with the effectiveness of the registration statement.
+(iii.) the Company has reserved 4,000 shares of common stock initially available for issuance under its 2006 Long-Term Stock Incentive Plan in which awards may be granted upon the closing of the Company's initial public offering.

-Schedule II - Valuation and Qualifying Accounts (In thousands)
+Schedule II - Valuation and Qualifying Accounts

+(In thousands)